How to Teach the Spanish Alphabet so it Sticks | Miss Señorita

 I also have them write.

-I know you'll never ever have to write how letters sound, but they need all the practice they can get, including writing "eme" (M).
+I know you'll never ever have to write how letters sound, but they need all the practice they can get, so I have them write the Spanish alphabet sounds, like writing "eme" (M).

 What kind of a teacher does that?!
 Why are you such a MONSTER???